 Suzanne Dellal center – home of the Batsheva modern dance troupe and the performances of acclaimed contemporary dancers – 5 Yechieli st.

-Next on Tel Aviv’s neighborhood guide – Florentin. stay tuned.
+Next on Tel Aviv’s neighbourhood guide – Florentin. stay tuned.